-A toothache.
-A knocked out or broken tooth.
-A lost crown or filling.
+A toothache, a knocked out or broken tooth.
+A lost dental crown or filling.
 You can’t always stop dental injuries from occurring, but you can help ease the pain and prevent additional dental damage until you can get to a dentist. we realize accidents can happen, and when patients are prepared to handle dental emergencies, it can mean the difference between saving and losing a tooth.

 A knocked-out permanent tooth requires quick thinking and immediate action.
 You’ll increase the chances that the tooth can be saved if you pick it up without touching the root, gently clean it off with water, and put it back in its socket facing the correct way.
 Hold it in place with gentle pressure as you rush to the Reston Dental Office or emergency room.
 If you can’t replant it immediately, tuck it between the patient’s cheek and gum, or carry it in a container of cold milk.

 For a more traumatic injury such as a tooth that has been moved or loosened, treatment needs to occur within six hours.
 However, if there is uncontrollable bleeding, go immediately to the ER.
 Fortunately, other dental injuries that happen most frequently are less severe.
 The most common traumatic dental injuries are chipped teeth.
 If a tooth is chipped, try to find any pieces that have come off, as it might be possible to reattach them.
 Make an appointment with our Dental Office in Reston VA for a visit as soon as possible, and bring the pieces with you.